 Simon Davies, Director of Academic Services

 Simon has been with the ACT since the beginning of 2005.
 Simon’s main tasks include maintaining the student information system and preparing reports and submissions for the ACT's boards, government departments, and affiliated colleges.
 He manages the Department of Academic Services, and monitors student performance and liaises closely with affiliated college registrars.
-He is also the ACT’s in office IT support.
-Simon recently graduated with a Master of Leadership (Higher Education) from the University of New England.
+Simon holds a Master of Leadership (Higher Education) from the University of New England.

 Paul Yeates, Quality Officer

 Stephanie began work at the ACT in early 2012.
 Her main task is to oversee the ACT's quality management system, including monitoring of affiliated college engagement with academic data and unit field moderators' reports.
 She is the Executive Officer of the Academic Quality Committee.
 Stephanie is currently studying a Masters of Commerce with a major in strategy and entrepeneurship.

 Mary Ann Navidad, Overseas Student Liaison Officer; Administrative Officer

 Elisa Norris, Academic Administrative Officer

 Diana Tadjudin, Academic Administrative Officer

 Diana’s main tasks include maintaining the student information system and assisting the Director of Academic Services in academic functions of the College.
 She is responsible for formatting the College's annual handbooks, as well as government reporting on student activity.

 Meredith Walker-Harding, Projects Officer - Quality Assurance

 Meredith joined the ACT team in April 2014, and works alongside Stephanie Dunk in the area of Quality Assurance.
 Meredith takes the minutes of the Academic Quality Committee, and assists the Quality Officer in the deployment, analysis and interpretation of academic data and processing unit field moderation reports.